szymon-off/discord-html-transcripts/README.md

 # Discord (JDA) HTML Transcripts
 [![](https://jitpack.io/v/Ryzeon/discord-html-transcripts.svg)](https://jitpack.io/#Ryzeon/discord-html-transcripts)

+# This fork is made because the original version ignores bot messages which I think is stupid

 Discord HTML Transcripts is a node.js module (recode on JDA) to generate nice looking HTML transcripts.
 Processes discord markdown like **bold**, *italics*, ~~strikethroughs~~, and more.
 Nicely formats attachments and embeds.
 Built in XSS protection, preventing users from inserting html tags.

 **This module is designed to work with [JDA](https://github.com/DV8FromTheWorld/JDA).**